 Supervisor: Professor Michael Whitworth

-Doctoral Research: My doctoral research examines the influence of verse recitation practice and theory on the development of modernist poetics from 1889 to 1939.
-While print played a crucial and well-documented role in shaping modernist poetics, poets like W. B. Yeats, Ezra Pound and T. S. Eliot always also intended for their poetry to be read aloud, and thought deeply about the place of orality in their poetry.
-My thesis recovers the rich network of poetry recitation contexts– from verse speaking teachers to societies and competitions– that thrived alongside and interacted with the beginnings of poetic modernism.
-It uses archival and digital methods to define the relationship between elements of these modernist poetry recitation cultures and key features of modernist poetics, such as impersonality, the politics of audience, free verse and the fascination with verse drama.
+Doctoral Research: My doctoral research examines the influence of verse recitation practice and theory on the dissemination of modernist poetics from 1889 to 1939.
+It uses new digital humanities methods supplemented by archival research to define the influence of contemporary recitation cultures on the reception of modernist poetics, examining features such as the poems' politics of audience, the role of the theatre and the BBC.
 My research is funded by an award from the Arts and Humanities Research Council, an Asa Briggs Fellowship from Worcester College, and a Clarendon Scholarship.
-In 2023-4 I took up a Sachs Scholarship at Princeton University, and in 2023 my research was awarded the Fathman Young Scholar Award from the International T. S. Eliot Society.
+In 2023-4 I took up a Sachs Scholarship at Princeton University to pursue my interest in environmental studies, and in 2023 my research was awarded the Fathman Young Scholar Award from the International T. S. Eliot Society.

 Publications: